Guide to Good Privacy Practices

 Government retention schedules beyond the FOIPPA requirements outlined above are defined in the Administrative Records Classification System (ARCS) and the Operational Records Classification Systems (ORCS).

 For ministries, a privacy protection schedule must be attached to all contracts involving personal information.
-The schedule lays out the security, storage, use, retention, disclosure requirements and limitations required by law, as well as a clause for termination for non-compliance.
+The schedule lays out the security, storage, collection, use, retention, disclosure requirements and limitations required by law, as well as a clause for termination for non-compliance.

 Contractors or service providers who collect or create personal information are required to complete privacy training.